-Launched by Food Tank and the James Beard Foundation, the first annual Good Food Org Guide identifies and celebrates more than five hundred United States-based groups who are cultivating a better food system, including these eight from Michigan.
+Launched by Food Tank and the James Beard Foundation, the first annual Good Food Org Guide identifies and celebrates more than five hundred United States-based groups who are cultivating a better food system.

 Take a moment to watch Food Tank Founder Danielle Nierenberg’s Cultivating Equality in the Food System presentation at TEDx Manhattan.